whatsavalue3/whatsavalue3.github.io/src/Mods/Definition Types/Item.md

 ## Properties
 ### `id` ([String](../Types.html#String))
 The internal ID of the item.
-Must be unique.
+Required and must be unique.

 ### `texture` ([String](../Types.html#String))
-Textures of the item.
+Texture of the item.

 # Examples
 ```ini
 [Item]
 id=red_dye